ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

-When receiving a multi-document stream, an application that only expects one-document streams, ought to signal an error instead of ingnoring the extra documents.
+When receiving a multi-document stream, an application that only expects one-document streams, ought to signal an error instead of ignoring the extra documents.

 ## YAML and JSON {#int-yaml-and-json}